I'm now being flooded with emails from people reminding me that McCain really didn't give up any information.

 Hi, welcome back.

-I've got lots to squeeze in here before we get out of here.
+There's lots to squeeze in here before we get out of here.

 This is a story from the Miami Herald.

-Bad mortgage brokers ran wild, Florida admits in a stinging critique of the state's oversight of the mortgage industry, top Florida investigators found that state regulators failed to alert police agencies to crooked mortgage brokerages, ignored citizen complaints, and allowed hundreds of people with criminal histories to penal loans.
+In a stinging critique of the state's oversight of the mortgage industry, top Florida investigators found that state regulators failed to alert police agencies to crooked mortgage brokerages, ignored citizen complaints, and allowed hundreds of people with criminal histories to peddle loans.

-Right here in our state, the report released Tuesday to Governor Charlie Christ and the cabinet criticized the Office of Financial Regulation, saying the agency broke down in key areas, including screening brokers and shutting down shoddy operations while the state grappled with the nation's worst home loan fraud crisis.
+Right here in our state, the report released Tuesday to Governor Charlie Crist and the cabinet criticized the Office of Financial Regulation, saying the agency broke down in key areas, including screening brokers and shutting down shoddy operations while the state grappled with the nation's worst home loan fraud crisis.

-The uh investigation carried out by the inspectors general of the state cabinet offices concluded the state's regulatory system was insufficient to protect the people of the state of Florida.
+The investigation carried out by the inspectors general of the state cabinet offices concluded the state's regulatory system was insufficient to protect the people of the state of Florida.

 The regulatory system insufficient to protect the people of the state of Florida.